jessimaye/BundesPosts/README.md

 ### Evaluation of fine-tuned models using gold standard

-To ensure that the fine-tuned models are robust and not overfitted to the training data, we used an subset of 2,000 posts of our collected data, which were choosen randomly through the "Evaluationsdatensatz_Erstellung"-Notebook, that we have annotated ourselves ("Evaluationsdatensatz-3.xlsx), for evaluation and to determine which model is most suitable for our task.
-The jupyter notebook "Classification_of_evaluation_texts" contains the pipeline to assign a sentiment to each post of this subset using GBERT1 and GBERT2, the results can be seen in  "Evaluationstexte_mit_Modellergebnissen.csv".
+To ensure that the fine-tuned models are robust and not overfitted to the training data, we used an subset of 2,000 posts of our collected data, which were choosen randomly through the "Evaluationsdatensatz_Erstellung"-Notebook, that we have annotated ourselves, for evaluation and to determine which model is most suitable for our task.
+The jupyter notebook "Classification_of_evaluation_texts" contains the pipeline to assign a sentiment to each post of this subset using GBERT1 and GBERT2.
 We then compared the model results with our gold standard.
 This evaluation process can be found in "Evaluation_with_Goldstandard.ipynb", which also contains a confusion matrix and a classification report for GBERT1 and GBERT2 respectively.
 Morover, this notebook contains the calculation of Krippendorffs Alpha for the Inter Annotator Agreement.

 ### Running the model